Just because you're backpacking doesn't mean you can't have a home base with electricity and running water!

 If you decide to go boondocking (AKA dry camping), on the other hand, you can stay in some incredible places—for free.

-Some people even go all-out and set up solar panels on their roof so they can stay in the woods for weeks at a time without coming back to civilization.
+Some people even go all-out and set up solar panels on their roofs so they can stay in the woods for weeks at a time without coming back to civilization.

 Everything Else (Food, Fun & More)